 A few months ago, there were some insider rumblings that due to on-going challenges of building the game that Chris Roberts envisioned, an engine switch was inevitable.
 I had discarded that out of hand, much like I discarded the recent talk of a console port of the game because let’s face it, this far along into development, it would be pure madness to make such a switch.
 Not to mention the furor that it will cause with the backers who, while entrenched in Sunk Cost Fallacy, are still throwing money into a burning fire.
 And when you think about it, short of a custom engine built from the ground up, even with their major advancements, Unity5 would be a stretch.
 Not to mention the fact that it’s C# based.
 So only Unreal Engine 4 is actually capable of building something like Star Citizen; even with some design compromises.
 And it would be a major re-write either way.

 Despite at least two sources claiming they were in fact switching to Lumberyard, I had forgotten about the engine switch nonsense until it sparked up again earlier this year.
 Seeing as some people (who I don’t even know, due to sources being anon) have reportedly been fired from CIG/RSI for being sources to myself and the media (e.g. see Kotaku’s recent slew of Star Citizen research articles, or The Escapist article from last year), I tend to now pick and chose what I share publicly.
 And with very few people close to something like an engine switch, it would be trivial for CIG/RSI to go on a witch hunt to seek out who was leaking (the most open development ever!) information to backers and the general public.
 So, my stance is that I’ll believe it when I hear more.
 I mean, with all their show broadcasts, no way they would keep something like that quiet, unless they are concerned about backer reaction.

-So this past April, I made a comment as part of what I believed – at the time – would be madness for them to do.
+In fact, this past April, I made a comment as part of what I believed – at the time – would be madness for them to even do.
 I said “I can’t wait to read the part where they decide to either port to Unity5 or to Lumberyard, Amazon’s version of CryEngine4.
 Not to mention CryEngine5 which is more advanced/modern than CryEngine4.”

 With 2.6 already several months late, and still delayed this month amid lots of controversy; aside from the fact that 3.0 is the patch that was touted as coming this month, imagine my surprise when having released the buggy (just like the end-of-year 2.0 release in Dec 2015), 2.6 patch on Dec 23rd, some backers got wind of the Amazon Lumberyard engine logo in the game following my flurry of Tweets which confirmed they were using it.
 All this time, such a fundamental and material change was neither mentioned in the release schedule, nor in the 2.6 patch notes.